alex-ball/bathslides/README.md

 `epstopdf uob-logo-grey-transparent.eps`.
 The `epstopdf` utility is available in most TeX distributions.

-The documentation uses fonts from the XCharter, sourcesanspro, sourcecodepro and inconsolata packages.
+The documentation uses fonts from the XCharter and sourcesanspro packages, as well as sourcecodepro if XeLaTeX or LuaLaTeX is used, or zi4 (inconsolata) otherwise.

 ### Automated way ###